50 Great Things to Do in Lockdown

 Make new friends

 You don’t need to leave your house to make a new pal.
 A free app called Quarantine Chat is connecting thousands of strangers worldwide.
 Once you sign-up, you’ll get random calls throughout the day.
-Talk to your new friend about anything you like: your spring cleaning rituals, your new yeast starter, or your favourite binge-worthy show.
+Talk to your new friend about anything you like: your spring cleaning rituals, your latest online purchase, or your favourite binge-worthy show.

 Dance the night away